justineuro/KM-bias/README.md

 # KM-bias

-This repository contains sample files (Maple, Maxima, and Python) that may be used for calculating the small-maple bias of the Kaplan-Meier Estimator.
+This repository contains sample files (Maple, Maxima, and Python) that may be used for calculating the small-sample bias of the Kaplan-Meier Estimator.

+## For Python

 ## License